-If you think your employer is breaching the terms of your employment contract, or that your employment contract has been unfairly changed, we can help.
+If your employer has changed your employment contract without your consent or is breaching the terms of your contract, we can help.

 To claim for constructive dismissal you need to have a serious reason to resign that meets certain criteria set out under the Employment Rights Act.
 You may be able to complain about one serious breach of your contract – for example, if your employer refuses to pay you without good reason.
 Alternatively, you may leave after the last straw in a series of smaller breaches which become serious when viewed collectively.
 We can also advise you on other potential claims you may have, for instance if you feel you have been forced to leave because you are a whistle blower, or if your employer has acted in a discriminatory way towards you.

 Resigning from your job carries significant risks, and is often financially and emotionally daunting, so it’s important to talk to an employment law specialist before you take any big steps.
 It's also important to act promptly on any complaints you may have.
 We can help you plan your next steps, and the timings of each stage.
 If you’re thinking about resigning, call us on 0800 0131165 for clear, practical advice.

 If you think your employer is acting unfairly towards you, talk to us.
 We’ll listen to your story and get a complete understanding of what’s happening to you at work.
 Our employment law solicitors are always on your side, and we’ll help you find a way to move forward positively.